HaoZeke/grimoire/src/content/sem-vii/pdeSyllabus.md

 ### Plant Design and Economics

-Most of this course is from @sinnott2009chemical and @peters2004plant.
+Most of this course is from @sinnott2009chemical or @coker2011ludwig and @peters2004plant.

 Additionally the freely available [I.S.
 4503-1967](https://archive.org/details/gov.in.is.4503.1967) for Indian Standard Specification for Shell and Tube Type Heat Exchangers is to be used.

 ### Unit I